Circular Economy Green Deal

 The methodology offers a long-term strategic outlook of where we should be heading, which may help to make investments needed for the bioeconomy, for example.
 With the Green Deal the organisations can identify the most effective circular economy measures and take their own operations and the whole sector towards even more environmentally responsible practices.
 Often the circular economy measures will also bring savings and strengthen self-sufficiency and competitiveness.
 The methodology could become an “export product” developed jointly by the companies and public organisations that they can advertise both in the EU and in international contexts.

 Those committing to the Green Deal receive support, information and coaching both from dialogues with the ministries and from the “home bases” to be set up.
-They support measures taken in the areas of change, provide encouragement, promote cooperation and help in finding sources of funding.
+They support measures taken in the transformation themes, provide encouragement, promote cooperation and help in finding sources of funding.
 By joining in, the organisations can show leadership in promoting a circular economy and gain opportunities for networking and developing cooperation with other stakeholders that aim for a circular economy.

 This is how the Green Deal was prepared